-In 2012 we ran two inaugural five week courses, one for girls and the other for boys.
+In 2012 we ran two inaugural courses, one for girls and the other for boys.
 The programme is still surging ahead with strong support from parents, students and the local community.
 The course requires students to live independently in double berth cabins with students responsible for their cooking, washing, personal and group requirements.
-There is no cellphone coverage at the camp and contact is made home once a week.
+There is no cellphone coverage at the camp and students learn to live device free.

 Students are supervised by a mixture of Hillcrest High School staff and Hillary Outdoors instructors.
 Under their expert guidance the students undertake 2-3 day expeditions and a range of outdoor activities including coasteering, high ropes course, sailing, sea kayaking, tramping, steep creeking, fishing, snorkelling, gardening and adventure based learning.